Patikul

-Patikul, officially the Municipality of Patikul (Tausūg: Kawman sin Patikul; Bayan ng Patikul), is a 3rd class municipality in the province of Sulu, Philippines.
+Patikul, officially the Municipality of Patikul (Tausūg: Kawman sin Patikul; Bayan ng Patikul), is a municipality in the province of Sulu, Philippines.
 According to the 2020 census, it has a population of 79,564 people.
+The provincial capitol and offices are located in this municipality.

-The municipality is known for being a stronghold of the Abu Sayyaf insurgent group.
+The municipality is used to be known for being a stronghold of the Abu Sayyaf insurgent group.